Dracula Lives!: Publication history

 Copyrighted as simply Dracula Lives, without an exclamation point, but commonly known by its trademarked cover title, Dracula Lives!, the magazine ran 13 issues from 1973 to 1975.
 With sister titles including Monsters Unleashed!, Tales of the Zombie and Vampire Tales, it was published by Marvel Comics' parent company, Magazine Management, and related corporations, under the brand emblem Marvel Monster Group.

 The character Lianda first appeared in Dracula Lives! #1.
 The character Turac first appeared in Dracula Lives! #2 (Sept.
 1973).
 The character Nimrod the First debuted in Dracula Lives! #3 (Oct.
 1973), created by Marv Wolfman and John Buscema.

 Painted covers of the series were done by artists including Boris Vallejo, Neal Adams, and Luis Dominguez.
 Text and photo articles were mostly of the Count's various film appearances.
 The title of the magazine's letter column was "Dracula Reads!"

 An annual publication titled Dracula Lives!
 Super Annual was published in 1975, reprinting stories from the magazine.

 Reprints and collections

-Much of the material in Dracula Lives! was reprinted in a Marvel UK weekly reprint title of the same name.
-It eventually merged with the Marvel UK Planet of the Apes weekly, and with issue #60 the title became Dracula Lives Featuring the Legion of Monsters.
+Some of the material in Dracula Lives! was reprinted in the Marvel UK weekly reprint title of the same name (but without the exclamation mark), but most of the Dracula material in the British periodical came from the monthly Tomb of Dracula comic.
+The UK Dracula Lives eventually merged with the Marvel UK Planet of the Apes weekly.
+From issue #60 until #87 (its final edition) the title became Dracula Lives Featuring the Legion of Monsters.

 All 13 issues of Dracula Lives! were collected for an Essential Marvel edition in 2005 (Dracula Lives! #1-2 was also collected in 2006 as part of Essential Tales of the Zombie: Volume 1).
 In 2010, the complete series (including the letter columns) was reprinted in the Marvel Omnibus title Tomb of Dracula Volume 3 (which included The Tomb of Dracula magazine #1-6 and The Frankenstein Monster #7-9).